-In Instance 2, the Duration field of the first DMG Sensing Request frame is set based on Equation (11-9), which utilizes the Sounding Duration 1a, Report Duration 1a, Sounding Duration 1b, and Report Duration 1b fields delivered in the DMG Sensing Response frames in the Instance 1.
+In Instance 2, the Duration field of the first DMG Sensing Request frame is set based on Equation (11-9), which utilizes the Sounding Duration 1a, Report Duration 1a, Sounding Duration 1b, and Report Duration 1b fields delivered in the DMG Sensing Response frames in Instance 1.
 The measurement in DMG monostatic sensing PPDUs covers the number of transmit AWV indicated by the Num of TX Beams in Instance field and the times of repetition indicated by the Num of Repeat in Instance field in the TDD Beamforming Information field of the DMG Sensing Request frame of the Instance 1.
 The duration of the transmission of the DMG monostatic sensing PPDUs of STA A including the SBIFS is equal to the Sounding Duration 1a and the DMG monostatic sensing PPDUs of STA B including the SBIFS is equal to the Sounding Duration 1b.
 The duration of the transmission of the DMG Sensing Measurement Report frame of STA A is equal to the Report Duration 1a and the DMG Sensing Measurement Report frame of STA B is equal to the Report Duration 1b.

 Parallel coordinated monostatic DMG sensing instance